 Cinnamon rolls are always a favorite and these will definitely satisfy your sweet tooth.
 So, if you love cinnamon rolls, and you love apples and pecans, then this is definitely right up your alley.
 These are time consuming to make but are so worth every minute.
 Basically, make the dough and let it rise.
 Next, roll the dough out and add the delicious apple filling, roll up, cut into 2″ pieces and place in a 9 x 13 baking dish.
 Let the dough rise again, pop the homemade apple pecan cinnamon rolls in the oven and bake until done.
 Once they have finished baking, add 1/2 of the icing immediately so it melts and really get into all the crevasses, and then after a couple more minutes, add the remaining icing.
 Lastly, enjoy!

-This recipe comes from my friend, Nancy, over at Baking Blond.
-Ever since she posted her apple orchard cinnamon rolls on her blog, I’ve wanted to make them.
-I craved them and decided I just had to make them myself.
+This recipe comes from my friend, Nancy.
+Ever since she told me about her homemade cinnamon rolls I’ve wanted to make them.
+I have been craving them and decided I just had to make them myself.
 Well, I have made these cinnamon rolls 4 different times, 3 of which were in the same week, and each time I’m more in love with this recipe.
 The only thing I really did differently was add pecans.
 These are so delicious and you are going to love these just as much as we do.
-Make sure to check out all her recipes.

 - 1 large egg and 2 egg yolks